 Thanksgiving is right around the corner, and to be honest, I don’t know anybody who wouldn’t like a little help getting ready for the big day.
 There’s a lot to pull together, from the food and entertainment, to the decorations and beyond.
-Fortunately, here at Intechnic, we’ve got your back!
-Here are our picks for the 25 best Thanksgiving websites to help you pull off the best holiday gathering ever!
+Fortunately, here at Intechnic, we've got your back!
+Here are our 25 favorite Thanksgiving websites to help you pull off the best holiday gathering ever!

 Pop quiz: What boat did the Pilgrims sail on?
 If you’re not sure, you might want to brush up on your Thanksgiving history.
 You’ll appreciate the holiday even more if you know the facts.
 Don’t worry, here are a few sites to get you up to speed in no time!

-Most kids learn in school that the first pilgrims landed at Plymouth Rock, but how much do you know about the Plimoth Plantation that those pilgrims built?
-Today Plimoth Plantation is a recreated 17th century settlement open from March to November in Plymouth, Massachusetts, and the site gives you a taste of the rich historical details you can expect if you visit.
+Most kids learn in school that the first pilgrims landed at Plymouth Rock, but how much do you know about the settlement that those pilgrims built?
+Today, Plimoth Plantation is a recreated 17th century Pilgrim settlement open from March to November in Plymouth, Massachusetts.
+The Plimoth Plantation website gives you a taste of the rich historical details you can expect if you visit.